-I am an astrophysicist working in the field of computational galaxy formation:
+I am an astrophysicist working in the field of computational galaxy formation and cosmology:

 I try to understand how galaxies form and evolve, and do so primarily by generating digital 'mini-universes' using supercomputer simulations and analyzing them in ways that are not available to us with the real physical Universe.

-In 2016 I joined the new Center for Computational Astrophysics at the Flatiron Institute (a division of the Simons Foundation) as an Associate Research Scientist.
+In 2016 I joined the newly-founded Center for Computational Astrophysics at the Flatiron Institute (a division of the Simons Foundation) as an Associate Research Scientist.
 I also hold an Adjunct Research Scientist position at Columbia Astrophysics Laboratory and spend a fraction of my time there.